 Dayton Clinical Oncology Program, incorporated in 1983, became one of the initial members of the community oncology program.
-Today, we continue to offer NCI- funded clinical trials, as well as pharmaceutical industry funded clinical trials for cancer.
+Today, we continue to offer NCI- funded clinical trials, as well as Foundation funded clinical trials for cancer.

 The NCI Community Oncology Research Program (NCORP) is a national NCI-supported network that brings cancer treatment and cancer control and prevention clinical trials to people in their communities, while also looking at different aspects of cancer care with cancer care delivery research (CCDR).

 In the early 1980's, the Federal Government found that over 85% of cancer patients were being treated in their local communities rather than at large cancer treatment centers.They initiated funding for the Community Clinical Oncology Program through the National Cancer Institute (NCI), one of the branches of the National Institutes of Health.
 Dayton Clinical Oncology Program was one of those original community sites, and has been providing access to national oncology clinical trials since 1983.
 In 2014, Dayton Clinical Oncology Program was awarded a five-year grant from the NCI, and is one of 46 community sites in the United States to transition from an NCI Community Clinical Oncology Program (CCOP) to an NCI Community Oncology Research Program (NCORP).

 NCORP is comprised of 7 Research Bases and 46 Community Sites, 12 of which are designated as Minority/Underserved Community Sites.
 NCORP MU Community Sites have a patient population comprised of at least 30% racial/ethnic minorities or rural residents.